Status and phase

 About

-Design and subjects: A pilot, single-centre, two-arm, double-blinded, randomized controlled trial(RCT) which includes subjects with uncontrolled pleural infection, with follow-up till 90 days after hospital discharge.
+Design and subjects: A single-center, two-arm, double-blinded, randomized controlled feasibility study which includes subjects with unresolved pleural infection eligible for intrapleural tPA/DNase injection, with follow-ups till 3 months after hospital discharge.

-Interventions: Recruited subjects will be randomized in 1:1 ratio to receive a maximum of 6 doses of intrapleural tPA starting at either 2.5mg or 10mg.
-A clinical decision is allowed at or after the third dose to continue with the assigned dose or escalate to 10mg to complete the course based on the clinical response, without breaking the blinding.
+Interventions: Recruited subjects will be randomized in 1:1 ratio to receive a maximum of 6 doses of intrapleural tPA (with DNase) starting at either 2.5mg or 10mg.
+A clinical decision is allowed at or after the third dose of tPA to continue with the assigned regimen (blinded) or convert to open-label use of 10mg doses of tPA to complete the course based on the clinical response.

-Main outcome measures: The primary outcome is survival at 90 days and without the need for surgical intervention.
-Secondary outcomes include the need for additional pleural interventions, number of decisions to choose 10mg intrapleural tPA at the third dose, clinical and radiographic response after the treatment course, safety profiles especially bleeding complications, and the number and reason for protocol violation.
+Main outcome measures: The main outcome is the feasibility of the trial protocol, based on the percentage of eligible patients enrolled, retained to discharge, and completing 3 months of follow-up.
+Other important outcomes include survival at 3 months follow-up and without the need for surgical intervention, the need for additional pleural interventions, the number of decisions to convert to open-labelled use of 10mg intrapleural tPA, clinical and radiographic response after the treatment course, safety profiles, especially bleeding complications and the number and reason for protocol violation.

 Full description